Math 55: Course content

 In short, Math 55 gives a survey of the entire undergraduate curriculum of mathematics in just two semesters and might even include graduate-level topics.
 Through 2006, the instructor had broad latitude in choosing the content of the course.
-Though Math 55 bore the official title "Honors Advanced Calculus and Linear Algebra," advanced topics in complex analysis, point-set topology, group theory, and differential geometry could be covered in depth at the discretion of the instructor, in addition to single and multivariable real analysis as well as abstract linear algebra.
+In the past, Math 55 assumed familiarity with calculus, including partial differentiation, and linear algebra.
+It offered a rigorous treatment of calculus, finite- and infinite-dimensional vector spaces, ordinary differential equations, Riemann integration in Euclidean spaces (with the Fourier transform in the exercises), tensors, calculus on manifolds, and exterior calculus.
+Depending on time and the discretion of the instructor, additional topics included the Sturm–Liouville theory, Fourier series, differential geometry, potential theory (with the calculus of residues in the problem set), and classical mechanics (along with the calculus of variations).
 In 1970, for example, students studied the differential geometry of Banach manifolds in the second semester of Math 55.
-In contrast, Math 25 was more narrowly focused, usually covering real analysis, together with the relevant theory of metric spaces and (multi)linear maps.
-These topics typically culminated in the proof of the generalized Stokes theorem, though, time permitting, other relevant topics (e.g. category theory, de Rham cohomology) might also be covered.
-Although both courses presented calculus from a rigorous point of view and emphasized theory and proof writing, Math 55 was generally faster paced, more abstract, and demanded a higher level of mathematical sophistication.
+In contrast, Math 25 Honors Multivariable Calculus and Linear Algebra was more narrowly focused, usually covering real analysis in several variables, the standard topics of linear algebra, tensors, differential forms, manifolds, and the generalized Stokes theorem.
+Although both were demanding courses that presented calculus from a rigorous point of view and emphasized theory and proof writing, Math 55 was generally faster-paced, more abstract, and demanded a higher level of mathematical sophistication.

-Loomis and Sternberg's textbook Advanced Calculus, an abstract treatment of calculus in the setting of normed vector spaces and on differentiable manifolds, was tailored to the authors' Math 55 syllabus and served for many years as an assigned text.
-Instructors for Math 55 and Math 25 have also selected Rudin's Principles of Mathematical Analysis, Ahlfors' Complex Analysis, Spivak's Calculus on Manifolds, Axler's Linear Algebra Done Right, Halmos's Finite-Dimensional Vector Spaces, Munkres' Topology, and Artin's Algebra as textbooks or references.
+Loomis and Sternberg's textbook Advanced Calculus, an abstract treatment of calculus in the setting of normed vector spaces and on differentiable manifolds, was based on the authors' Math 55 syllabus from the 1960s and served for many years as an assigned text.
+Instructors for Math 55 and Math 25 have also selected Rudin's Principles of Mathematical Analysis, Ahlfors' Complex Analysis, Spivak's Calculus on Manifolds, Axler's Linear Algebra Done Right, Halmos's Naive Set Theory and Finite-Dimensional Vector Spaces, Munkres' Topology, Artin's Algebra, and Serre's Linear Representations of Finite Groups as textbooks or references.

 From 2007 onwards, the scope of the course (along with that of Math 25) was changed to more strictly cover the contents of four semester-long courses in two semesters: Math 25a (linear algebra and real analysis) and Math 122 (group theory and vector spaces) in Math 55a; and Math 25b (real analysis) and Math 113 (complex analysis) in Math 55b.
 The name was also changed to "Honors Abstract Algebra" (Math 55a) and "Honors Real and Complex Analysis" (Math 55b).
 Fluency in formulating and writing mathematical proofs is listed as a course prerequisite for Math 55, while such experience is considered "helpful" but not required for Math 25.
 In practice, students of Math 55 have usually had extensive experience in proof writing and abstract mathematics, with many being the past winners of prestigious national or international mathematical Olympiads (such as USAMO or IMO) or attendees of research programs (such as RSI).
 Typical students of Math 25 have also had previous exposure to proof writing through mathematical contests or university-level mathematics courses.